Sallie-May/PuellaMagi-Mod/README.md

-# FurRiotMod
+# PuellaMagiMod

-**FurRiotMod** is a Minecraft mod designed to enhance gameplay with various commands related to combat, movement, visuals, and utility.
+**PuellaMagiMod** is a Minecraft mod designed to enhance gameplay with various commands related to combat, movement, visuals, and utility.
 This mod allows users to easily modify in-game mechanics such as teleportation, visual effects, and aimbot settings, while providing a variety of keybindings for ease of use.

 ## Features
 - **Combat Enhancements:** Modify aimbot range with ease.